miha-stopar/nnets/README.rst

 It supports the following cost functions:

  * sum of squared errors (SSE)
- * cross-entropy (CE)
+ * cross entropy (CE)

-It supports an arbitrary number of hidden layers and arbitrary batch size for gradient descent algorithm.
+And it supports an arbitrary number of hidden layers and arbitrary batch size for gradient descent algorithm.

 How to use
 =====

-To learn XOR function (see code for this and other examples in test folder):
+To learn XOR function (see code for this and other examples in *test* folder):

 ::